meltano/meltano/docs/src/plugins/loaders/redshift.md

 - Name: `schema_mapping`
 - [Environment variable](/docs/configuration.html#configuring-settings): `TARGET_REDSHIFT_SCHEMA_MAPPING`

-Useful if you want to load multiple streams from one tap to multiple Postgres schemas.
+Useful if you want to load multiple streams from one tap to multiple Redshift schemas.

 If the tap sends the `stream_id` in `<schema_name>-<table_name>` format then this option overwrites the `default_target_schema` value.